John Boyne is the international guest of the 2022 Malta Book Festival

 At the Malta Book Festival Boyne will be meeting his younger readers during Friday’s English-language show.
 As of this year the schools visits’ programme is being organised in collaboration with Żigużajg.

-In the evening on Friday, November 25, Boyne will be interviewed on his life and works by lecturer and writer Leanne Ellul.
+In the evening on Friday 25 November John Boyne will be interviewed on his life and works by lecturer and writer Leanne Ellul.
 Among her various works for children and adults Leanne Ellul is the author of prize-winning YA novel Gramma (Merlin Publishers, 2015) and Bjuda (2022).
 The event will be followed by a book signing session.

 Independent journalism costs money.
 Support Times of Malta for the price of a coffee.Support Us